-Denver is one of the major energy research centers in the country with emphasis in aerospace, manufacturing, air transportation, and telecommunications.
-The downtown area known as the “Wall Street of the Rockies,” is home to both national and international banks.
+Denver is one of the major energy research centers in the country with an emphasis in aerospace, manufacturing, air transportation, and telecommunications.
+The downtown area is known as the “Wall Street of the Rockies,” is home to both national and international banks.

 With the light rail running all over town commuting via public transportation is easier than many places.

 Currently, more than 1,200 tech companies operate within the Portland area.
 Intel is the largest employer in the region; Portland has also seen consistent growth in the education and health care fields.

 There has been a decline in natural resources, mining, and construction centers, but has maintained it’ employment growth rate overall in other fields.

 #7- Rochester, NY

 Home to several Fortune 1000 companies including Kodak and the largest wine manufacturer in the world, Constellation Brands; Rochester also boasts a low average commute time and a really low cost of living to income ratio.

 It is a smaller city, with a population around 220,000 which may or may not appeal to some people.